 Qualifying property.
 Qualifying property includes tangible personal property for which depreciation is allowable.
 See chapter 2 in Publication 946 for more information.

-Maximum dollar limit.
-The total section 179 cost you can choose to deduct for 2000 is \$20,000.
+Dollar limit.
+The total section 179 cost you can choose to deduct has increased for 2001.
+See Publication 553, Highlights of 2001 Tax Changes.